replete/biscuitman/README.md

 - Mobile-first
 - Browser support: >= 2% browserlist (No IE support, but its not impossible)
   - Written with latest CSS / JS features and targetted to >= 2% using browserlist
-- show more functionality for long disclaimer text
+- 'show more' functionality for long disclaimer text
-- link for privacy policy in any string
+- include optional link in any text
+- CSS classes on `<html>` element for consents

 ![screenshot of main UI](media/ui.webp)

 ## How to use
+[View demo](https://replete.github.io/biscuitman) for a more detailed example

 ```html
 <!--
 	1. Prepare script tags